MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 - Grammatical usage: for example, information about gender or part of speech.
 - Date: when the term was created or modified.
 - Author
+- Term status: for example, approved or failed.
 - Examples of use: these are very helpful for translators.
 - Exclusions: when the term shouldn't be used, and alternative spellings/terms that should not be used.
 - Related terms